patr0401/CreativeCoding_Blog/posts/first-blog-post.md

 To create a calming, interactive digital companion that engages through motion, sound, and playfulness—bringing small moments of joy, just like an emotional support animal would.

+## Homework 3a

+**Analyzing Rafaël Rozendaal's Cute Aesthetic**

+For this analysis, I chose another work by Rafaël Rozendaal and explored how it achieves a cute aesthetic.

+*🌈 Visual Cuteness*

+Soft pastels, gradients, and rounded shapes create a playful vibe.

+Smooth, floating animations add a sense of lightness and joy.

+*🎵 Sonic Cuteness*

+If sound is present, it’s often bubbly, high-pitched, or chime-like.

+These sounds enhance the feeling of whimsy and delight.

+*🖱️ Interactive Cuteness*

+Elements react playfully—bouncing, wiggling, or squishing.

+Simple interactions make everything feel fun and alive!

+**✨ Achieving Cuteness in My AT1 Project**

+*🎨 Visuals:* Soft colors, blob-like shapes, and smooth motions.

+*🔊 Sounds:* Playful clicks, gentle chimes, and bubbly tones.

+*🕹️ Interactions:* Wiggly, bouncy responses to user input.

 ## This is h2

 *This is italic.*[^1]